rbenites/ProgrammingWithGo/README.md

 1. Typing "go" in terminal will display a list of the available GO commands
 2. There are two types of Packages
-   a.
-Executable = generate a file that we can run
+   1. Executable = generate a file that we can run
-   b.
-Reusable = code used as "helpers".
+   2. Reusable = code used as "helpers".
 Good place to put reusable logic
 3. package main is used to build an executable file
-   a.
-Defines a package that ca be compiled and then executed
+   1. Defines a package that ca be compiled and then executed
 4. Other names are considered "helper" code
 5. import allows access to other files
 6. Go Playground allows you to test code <https://play.golang.org/>.
 7. Packages are GO functions that are builtinto the framework and can be used in your code through imports <https://golang.org/pkg/>
 8. Struct is like an object (JS) or dict (python).

 ## Go CLI